Clarifai CLI

 nodepool (np) Manage Nodepools: create, delete, list

-pipeline (pl) Manage pipelines: upload, init, etc
+pipeline (pl) Manage pipelines: upload, init, list, etc

 pipeline-step (pipelinestep, ps)

-Manage pipeline steps: upload, test, etc
+Manage pipeline steps: upload, test, list,

 run Execute a script with the current context's